JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## Development mode

 In the previous section, we created a new empty package.
 The goal of this section is to show how to create the content of the package.
-Now we are in a situation, that we created only a folder with some Julia related content.
-The first thing we have to do is to tell Julia, that the folder is a package and we want to start the development of it.
-This can be done using the `dev` (or `develop`) command in the Pkg REPL followed by the (absolute or relative) path to the main folder of our new package.
+Now we are in a situation, that we created only a folder with some Julia-related content.
+The first thing we have to do is tell Julia that the folder is a package and we want to start its development.
+This can be done using the `dev` (or `develop`) command in the Pkg REPL followed by the (absolute or relative) path to our new package's main folder.

 ```julia
 (@v1.5) pkg> dev /absolute/or/relative/path/ImageInspector/